ghl3/SpontaneousSymmetry/pages/stats/distributions.markdown

 gauss(x | \mu, \sigma) = \frac{1}{\sqrt{2\sigma^2\pi}} e^{-\frac{(x-\mu)^2}{2\sigma^2}}
 $$

-Using the formula above, one can show that the mean of the distribution if $\mu$ and the standard deviation is given by $\sigma$.
+Using the formula above, one can show that the mean of the distribution is $\mu$ and the standard deviation is given by $\sigma$.
 In fact, the parameters $\mu$ and $\sigma$ are often referred to as the "mean" and "standard deviation".

-Because the gaussian distribution is so ubiquitous, it is worthwhile to spend some time to understand it's properties.
-Imagine w draw $n$ points from a gaussian describing the random variable $x$ and take the mean of those measured points.
-We define that "sample mean" of $x$ to be $\bar{x}$, nothing that this refers to the mean of a specific realized sample.
+Because the gaussian distribution is so ubiquitous, it is worthwhile to spend some time to understand its properties.
+Imagine we draw $n$ points from a gaussian describing the random variable $x$ and take the mean of those measured points.
+We define that "sample mean" of $x$ to be $\bar{x}$, noting that this refers to the mean of a specific realized sample.
 The quantity $\bar{x}$ is itself a random variable (as it is just a function of the data) and therefore it has a distribution that depends on the model and its parameters.
-On can mathematically show that the distribution of $\mu_s$ is itself a gaussian and is given by
+One can mathematically show that the distribution of $\mu_s$ is itself a gaussian and is given by

 $$ p(\bar{x} | \mu, \sigma, n) = Gauss(\mu, \frac{\sigma}{\sqrt{n}}) $$